santiagovazquez/personal-website/content/posts/export-as-csv-node-streams/index.md

 ### DB Query

-For the query, We will use [Knex.js](https://knexjs.org/), a pretty simple but powerful SQL query builder.
+For building and executing the db query, We will use [Knex.js](https://knexjs.org/), a pretty simple but powerful SQL query builder.
 It comes with built-in stream support.

 Let's write some query:
 ```js